 Scale this recipe up to line up with how much stew you have left over.
 It’s written for one pound of stew.
 If you have two pounds of stew double everything.
 Three pounds, triple it.

 This works with pretty much any wine based stew that is predominantly meat.
 A bit of carrot can work but potatoes – not so much.
 If you are looking for a really good beef stew these braised short ribs will do nicely.

 Grown up shepherds pie.
 Hachis parmentier.
 Try it sometime.
 You need to.
 Once you do you’ll never look back.
-You’ll wonder why you ever made shepherds pie with ground beef and peas I bet.
+I bet you will wonder why you ever made shepherds pie with ground beef and peas.

 - 1 lb leftover stew beef or lamb